NeowayLabs/neowaylabs.github.io/_posts/2022-01-16-journey-ml-platform.md

 The organizational structure was changed by choosing business domains to focus on and creating teams to maximize the software delivery to our customers on those domains.
 The functional teams were changed to cross-functional units of work named **cells**.
 They are small units of delivery that work collaboratively.

 The **stream-aligned** and **platform** are the most fundamental team types in our company.
 Stream-aligned teams have a continuous flow of work aligned to a business domain.
-They need to be empowered to deliver customer value as quickly and independently as possible.
 Platform teams provide internal services to reduce the complexity for the stream-aligned teams during software development and delivery.

 The image below presents a very summarized view of some cells with which our machine learning platform team interacts the most.